Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ### Remove packs

 The commands below demonstrate how to remove packs.
-It is unimportant how the software pack has been added.
+This is independent from how the software pack was added.

-Remove software pack with a specific version:
+Remove a software pack with a specific version:

 ```bash
 cpackget rm Vendor.PackName.x.y.z      # or
 cpackget rm Vendor::PackName@x.y.z
 ```

-Remove all versions of software pack:
+Remove all versions of a software pack:

 ```bash
 cpackget rm Vendor.PackName            # or